lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ## 1 The world is not Normal distributed

 Like *real life*, real world data is most often far from *normality*.
-In what follows, we have chosen the [diamonds dataset](https://ggplot2.tidyverse.org/reference/diamonds.html) to show the non-normality and the convenience of GLMs in modelling such targets.

-The diamonds dataset consists of prices of over 50 000 round cut diamonds with a few explaining variables, also called features $X$, such as carat, color, cut quality, clarity and so forth.
-We start with a plot of the cumulative distribution function (CDF) of the target variable $Y=\textrm{price}$ and compare to a fitted [Normal](https://en.wikipedia.org/wiki/Normal_distribution) and [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) (two parameters each).

-TODO: Insert first plot of https://github.com/lorentzenchr/notebooks/blob/master/Blog_GLM_in_sklearn_v0.23.ipynb

-These plots show clearly that the Gamma distribution might be a better fit to the marginal distribution of $Y$ than the Normal distribution.
+Still, data is often assumed, sometimes implicitly, to follow a [Normal (or Gaussian) distribution](https://en.wikipedia.org/wiki/Normal_distribution).<sup>1</sup>
+Here, we want to point out that&mdash;possibly&mdash;better alternatives are available.

-Other instances of data, that is not Normal distributed, are counts (discrete) or frequencies (counts per some unit).
+Typical instances of data that is not Normal distributed are counts (discrete) or frequencies (counts per some unit).
+For these, the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is much better suited.
 A few examples that come to mind are:
 - number of clicks per second in a Geiger counter
 - number of patients per day in a hospital
 - number of persons per day using their bike
 - number of goals scored per game and player
-- number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!*
+- number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!* *Think about make their distribution more normal*

+In what follows, we have chosen the [diamonds dataset](https://ggplot2.tidyverse.org/reference/diamonds.html) to show the non-normality and the convenience of GLMs in modelling such targets.

+The diamonds dataset consists of prices of over 50 000 round cut diamonds with a few explaining variables, also called features $X$, such as carat, color, cut quality, clarity and so forth.
+We start with a plot of the cumulative distribution function (CDF) of the target variable $Y=\textrm{price}$ and compare to a fitted Normal and [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) (two parameters each).

+TODO: Insert first plot of https://github.com/lorentzenchr/notebooks/blob/master/Blog_GLM_in_sklearn_v0.23.ipynb

+These plots show clearly that the Gamma distribution might be a better fit to the marginal distribution of $Y$ than the Normal distribution.

 The simplest distribution for those is the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).

-## 2 Introduction to GLMs
+## 2 Generalized Linear Models

+### 2.1 GLMs in a Nutshell

-GLMs are statistical models for regression tasks that aim to estimate and predict the conditional expectation of $Y$, $E[Y|X]$.
+GLMs are statistical models for regression tasks that aim to estimate and predict the conditional expectation of a target variable $Y$, i.e. $E[Y|X]$.
 They unify many different target types under one framework: [Ordinary Least Squares](https://en.wikipedia.org/wiki/Ordinary_least_squares), [Logistic](https://en.wikipedia.org/wiki/Logistic_regression), [Probit](https://en.wikipedia.org/wiki/Probit_model) and [multinomial model](https://en.wikipedia.org/wiki/Multinomial_logistic_regression), [Poisson regression](https://en.wikipedia.org/wiki/Poisson_regression), Gamma and many more.
-GLMs were invented by John Nelder and Robert Wedderburn in 1972, long after artificial neural networks😉
+GLMs were formalized by [John Nelder](https://en.wikipedia.org/wiki/John_Nelder) and [Robert Wedderburn](https://en.wikipedia.org/wiki/Robert_Wedderburn_(statistician)) in 1972, long after artificial neural networks😉

 The basic assumptions for instance or data row $i$ are
 $$